Saad Abdul-Amir: Early career

 Saad began playing for shaabiya teams in the Shuala district of Baghdad, then with the Al-Shuala club juniors and Al-Kadhimiya before joining Al-Karkh, guiding them to promotion back to the top flight in 2010.

 Saad came into the international fold in 2010 after impressing for the Iraqi School team.
 In the summer of 2010, weeks after he had won the Arab School Championship in Beirut with the Iraqi School team beating Egypt 2–1 in the final, Saad was included in Wolfgang Sidka’s first squad and was one of only three players from the initial preliminary squad that was selected for the final 2010 WAFF Championship squad.
 The retirement of Qusay Munir and career threatening injury to Muthanna Khalid saw Saad become Iraq's most experienced player in midfield in the run-up to the 2015 AFC Asian Cup, four years after he had sat on the bench at the 2011 tournament in Doha watching Qusay and Nashat Akram organising the midfield.
 In Australia at the 2015 Asian Cup, Saad formed a strong midfield partnership with Swindon Town's Yaser Kasim that was one of the reasons for Iraq reaching the semi-finals.

 Al-Karkh

-Saad was handed his debut aged just 16 in 2008, he played for 3 seasons in the Iraqi Second division where his defensive prowess and short passing ability earned him a transfer to Kurdish side Erbil.
+Saad was handed his debut aged just 16 in 2008, he played for 3 seasons in the Iraqi Second division and Iraqi Premier League where his defensive prowess and short passing ability earned him a transfer to Kurdish side Erbil.
 Saad Played 40 times for Al Karkh by the time he was 18.